rfsaldanha/rspell/README.md

 <!-- badges: end -->

 This package aims to provide grammar check in R, specially for RStudio users editing notebooks.
-As some tools like Grammarly and LanguageTools are not (yet) directly integrated to the IDE, this is a temporary solution.
+As some tools like Grammarly and LanguageTool are not (yet) directly integrated to the IDE, this is a temporary solution.